 Eating: We had prepared ourselves for terrible food in Cuba as everything we heard about it was so negative.
 I was surprised to find that it was actually really good, not only at selected places but everywhere.
 I think it’s gotten a bad rep because a lot of it is quite basic – pork chops and rice, beans, grilled fish etc But while you won’t get any ‘braised, Tuscan kale with reduction of whale saliva foam,’ the basic meals are actually really tasty.
 One restaurant that was a bit fancier and had great food and beautiful decor was Sol Ananda in Trinidad.
 They also had amazing live music in the evening.
 There is amazing live music everywhere in Cuba, and if you go you’d better learn to love Guantanamera.
 They play it. all. the. time.

 Sleeping: Hotel Raquel in Havana is a colonial style hotel and has a gorgeous, luxurious lobby and rooms (pic above).
 Loz Jasmines in Viñales has amazing views (from the pool as well) of the mountains and has room or cabin options.
+We opted for the cabins that had their own balcony and garden area with a stunning view.
 Breakfast is a huge affair in a lovely old building – again with stunning views.
 Julio Muñoz’s Casa Particular in Trinidad.